P

 Building the Sales Muscle

-Sales training works when the curriculum is real, the practice is regular, the metrics are measured, and the field tools support what the classroom taught.
-Run roleplays every week, review actual call recordings monthly, and watch the close rate move.
-If you are running a service company and want a software stack that handles scheduling, dispatch, customer history, mobile invoicing, and recurring service contracts so the techs can focus on the conversation instead of the paperwork, Smart Service integrates with QuickBooks and the iFleet companion app keeps the field synced with the office.
+If you are running a field service business and want a software stack that handles scheduling, dispatch, customer history, mobile invoicing, and recurring service contracts, Smart Service integrates with QuickBooks Desktop and QuickBooks Online and iFleet keeps techs in the field synced with the office.
 Try a free demo to see how it fits!

 Share this post